2018 Toronto van attack

-A domestic terrorist vehicle-ramming attack occurred on April 23, 2018, when a rented van was driven along Yonge Street through the North York City Centre business district in Toronto, Ontario, Canada.
+A misogynistic terrorist vehicle-ramming attack occurred on April 23, 2018, when a rented van was driven along Yonge Street through the North York City Centre business district in Toronto, Ontario, Canada.
 The driver, 25-year-old Alek Minassian, targeted pedestrians, killing 11 and injuring 15, some critically.
-The incident is the deadliest vehicle-ramming attack in Canadian history.
+The incident, alongside the 2025 Vancouver car attack, is the deadliest vehicle-ramming attack in Canadian history.

 The attack started at the intersection of Yonge Street and Finch Avenue and proceeded south along the sidewalks of Yonge Street to near Sheppard Avenue.
-Nine of the eleven deceased victims were women.
-Minassian was taken into custody just south of the crime scene, after leaving the van and reportedly attempting to commit suicide by cop.
+Nine of the eleven killed were women.
+The perpetrator was arrested just south of the crime scene, after leaving the van and reportedly attempting to commit suicide by cop.
 The arrest was made at 1:32 p.m.
-EDT, seven minutes after the first 9-1-1 call reporting the incident was made.
+EDT, seven minutes after the first 9-1-1 call was made.

-The attack is characterized as misogynist terrorism because it was motivated by revenge for perceived sexual and social rejection by women.
-At the time of his arrest, Minassian described himself as an incel to the police and in prior social media postings, and described the attack as the continuation of an "incel rebellion", started by the late Elliot Rodger.
-Minassian pleaded not criminally responsible to the 10 counts of first-degree murder and 16 counts of attempted murder in November 2020, but was found guilty on all counts in March 2021.
-Anne Molloy, the judge of the case, stated in Minassian's guilty verdict that "working out his exact motivation for this attack is ... close to impossible" but she "was inclined to accept" assessments by multiple expert witnesses that Minassian likely lied to the police and that notoriety was his main motivation, although misogyny or incel ideology may have played a role.
+The attack is characterized as misogynist terrorism by some because it was motivated by revenge for perceived sexual and social rejection by women.
+At the time of his arrest, Minassian described himself as an incel to the police, and in prior social media postings, he described the upcoming attack as a continuation of the "incel rebellion" started by the late Elliot Rodger.
+Minassian pleaded not criminally responsible to the 10 counts of first-degree murder and 16 counts of attempted murder in November 2020, but was found to be guilty on all counts in March 2021.
+Anne Molloy, the judge of the case, said that "working out his exact motivation for this attack is ... close to impossible," but she "was inclined to accept" assessments by multiple expert witnesses that Minassian likely lied to the police and that notoriety was his main motivation, although misogyny or incel ideology may have still played some role.
 On June 13, 2022, Minassian was sentenced to life in prison with no possibility of parole for 25 years.